-Naturally greasy, fleece retains dust and plant debris.
-This wool, also called raw wool, should first be washed and dried using these methods:
+Naturally greasy, wool retains dust and plant debris.
+But it should first be washed and dried using these methods:

 4. rinsing ;

-5. then comes the drying phase (neither too much nor too little drying – too dry and it produces static electricity, too damp and the vegetable matter will unravel and part with the thread; the card cannot do its job: eliminate the vegetable matter in addition to parallelizing the fibres).
+5. then comes the drying phase (neither too much nor too little drying – if it is too dry it will produce static electricity, if too damp, the vegetable matter will unravel and part with the thread.

-6. The natural grease is not completely removed during the manufacturing process.
-Otherwise the wool would be impossible to work (known as scrubbed wool, which results in static electricity and fabrication problems).
-Most of the grease is recovered for the pharmaceutical and cosmetic industries (lanolin).
+6. The natural fat is not completely removed during the manufacturing process.
+Otherwise the wool would be impossible to work with (known as scrubbed wool, which results in static electricity and fabrication problems).
+Most of the fat is kept for the pharmaceutical and cosmetic industries (lanolin).

 Desired properties of wool :